 Once completed, the Soldiers will turn in the eForm to Military Personnel Division (MPD) at outprocessing to get a DD 214.

 The Army Career Skills program (CSP) provides Soldiers with the opportunity to participate in a civilian career and employment skills training (internship) to improve post-military employment opportunities.
 The internship allows Soldiers to take administrative or unchargeable leave to gain on-the-job training with a civilian employer.
-Please contact your local CSP manager for more information.
+Please contact us for more information.

 - Internship may start 180 days prior to ETS/retirement